als244/ml_dataflow/README.md

 - Eases resource allocation.
 A set of GPUs + slices of local host mem can be linked together and maintain high performance => doesn't require high BW GPU-GPU interconnects.
 This makes job scheduler's life easier and can bolster overall cluster utilization.
     - Especially important for upcoming generations when each 'node' has hundreds of GPUs and costs $$$ -- the per-node granularity is so large and expensive that these will inevitably become fragmented.
 #### Opportunity for Concurrent Training and Inference
 - Achieving high training throughput with low HBM footprint opens doors for running memory-bound inference workloads alongside the compute-bound training.
-This is particularly relevant for RL training...
+This is particularly relevant for text-based RL training...